akin75/SWTP/README.md

 - **Attack:** Mouse click to shoot.

-- **Action:** press E to interact with the shop and Right Click to place a mine.
+- **Action:** Press F to interact with the shop, Q to place a mine, E to place a bait and R to reload the weapon.

-- **Weapon Switching:** Number keys 1 to 5 to switch between available weapons.
+- **Weapon Switching:** Number keys 1 to 4 to switch between available weapons.

+- **Pause:** Press esc to pause the game.

 **Installation and Execution:**
 1. Download the game project from GitHub or copy the project folder to your computer.